How we are helping

-To help ensure the benefits of economic growth are shared by all Fijians, Australia will focus on improving access to quality health and education services, particularly for disadvantaged segments of the population, including the rural poor, women and people living with disabilities.
-Australia will work with the Government of Fiji and the private sector to strengthen the key systems, policies and capacities that underpin quality services and ensure value for money.
+To help ensure the benefits of economic growth are shared by all Fijians, Australia focuses on improving access to quality health and education services, particularly for disadvantaged segments of the population, including the rural poor, women and people living with disabilities.
+Australia works with the Government of Fiji and the private sector to strengthen the key systems, policies and capacities that underpin quality services and ensure value for money.

 Objective 2: Improved human development overview

 Tropical Cyclone Winston, the strongest cyclone to impact Fiji, made landfall on 20-21 February 2016, causing 44 deaths and affecting approximately 540,000 people.
 Following the delivery of $15 million of emergency humanitarian assistance in the immediate aftermath of the cyclone, Australia is supporting the Government of Fiji's recovery and reconstruction efforts through a $20 million longer-term recovery package.
 We are rebuilding schools and health facilities, replacing damaged medical equipment and restoring water and sanitation services.

 In 2018-19, Australia’s aid program achieved the following results:

 - proceeds from Fiji’s first sovereign green bond, introduced in 2017 with Australia’s support, enabled more than 100 schools to be rebuilt, 170 bridges to be rehabilitated, and 42,600 people over 120 rural communities to benefit from clean and managed water sources

 - Australia’s funding to the Pacific Horticultural and Agricultural Market Access program supported Fiji to introduce its first manual to improve the quality of taro for export.
 This commodity helps support the livelihoods of over 40,000 farmers across Fiji